Double Y axes graph

 frame parameter of the plotting methods of the

 class can control which axes should be plotted and optionally show annotations,

-and tick marks (denoted W, S, E, N).
-Lower case versions (w, s,
+annotations and tick marks (denoted W, S, E, N).
+Lower case

-that are not defined using one of these three options are not
+axes that are not defined using one of these three options are not drawn.

 To plot a double Y-axes graph using PyGMT, we need to plot at least two base maps separately.
 The base maps should share the same projection parameter and x-axis limits, but different y-axis limits.